Most higher-end tape decks have controls like those below for different tape formulations and bias.

 - Type 1 - This is standard ferric-oxide tape, also referred to as "normal bias."

 - Type 2 - This is "chrome" or CrO2 tape.
 The ferric-oxide particles are mixed with chromium dioxide.

 - Type 4 - This is "metal" tape.
 Metallic particles rather than metal-oxide particles are used in the tape.

 Sound quality improves as you go from one type to the next, with metal tapes having the best sound quality.
 A normal tape deck cannot record onto a metal tape -- the deck must have a setting for metal tapes in order to record onto them.
 Any tape player can play a metal tape, however.

 The controls on the tape deck let you match the recording bias and signal strength to the type of tape you are using so that you get the best sound possible.

-For more information on tape recorders, cassettes, magnetic recording and related topics, check out the links on the next page.
+For more information on tape recorders, cassettes, magnetic recording and related topics, check out the links below.